<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>Problem solution:</strong><br />

-If a key got separated from the keyboard, it&#8217;s still possible to fix it without replacing the entire keyboard.<br />
+If a key separated from the keyboard, it&#8217;s still possible to fix it.<br />

 If you have many keys missing, probably it makes sense to replace the whole keyboard.</p>